Madame Aema 2

 Madame Aema 2 is a 1984 South Korean film directed by Jeong In-yeob.

 Plot

 Aema and her husband Hyeon-woo, from Madame Aema (1982) have now divorced.
 While on vacation on Jeju Island, Aema contemplates her current love affairs with a young entrepreneur jae-ha and sang-yeon, who is a junior of his former husband and collects butterflies in jeju, and returning to her husband, who is now living with another woman.
 Being lonely, aema rides a horse in the wilderness and makes out with sang-yeon in a tent.
 Resolving to become independent, Aema declares that love and marriage are separate things.

+Production

+The film was filmed in Jeju island.
+While filming the bus collision scene, her glasses poked her nose that the shooting had to be stopped for 5 days.